 -Offered as a stand-alone class for students entering 3rd grade and above

 Tap…make your own music

 Tap allows a dancer to use the body as a rhythm instrument.
 Rhythm tap is a smooth, intricate style that begins at the feet and moves through the body.
 The name comes from the tapping sound made when the small metal plates, or “taps”, on the dancer's shoes touch a hard floor.
 This lively, rhythmic dance makes the performer not just a dancer, but also a percussive musician.

-Recreational Adult Tap is a class designed for adults interested in learning the techniques and movements of tap without the commitment of performing.
+Adult Tap is a class designed for adults interested in learning the techniques and movements of tap without the commitment of performing.
 Tap is great exercise for the body and the mind!

 Jazz…showcase your individual style

-Jazz is offered in combination with hip hop for students starting at age 8.
+Jazz is offered in combination with hip hop for students starting at 3rd Grade.
 Advanced students are offered a stand-alone jazz class.
 Jazz classes incorporate isolations, bending, and stretching with dance combinations of turns, fancy footwork, kicks, leaps, and jumps.
 A very active dance form, jazz dance involves a full range of body movement.
 This form of dance is strongly based on ballet; therefore, all intermediate level as well as advanced level 1 students are required to participate in a ballet class.

 Hip Hop…for letting loose